Islandora-Collaboration-Group/ISLE/docs/04_installation_migration/migration_installation_guide.md

           param name="jdbcURL" value="jdbc:mysql://localhost/**fedora3**?useUnicode=true&amp;amp;characterEncoding=UTF-8&amp;amp;autoReconnect=true"
           param name="dbPassword" value="**zMgBM6hGwjCeEuPD**"
          ```
-         * Username: Copy the value from `dbUsername value=`
+         1. Username: Copy the value from `dbUsername value=`
          * Password: Copy the value from `dbPassword value=`
          * Database: Copy from the value `jdbcURL value=` the database name which is directly between the "/" and the only "?"

-* Know where your Fedora, Drupal (Islandora), and Solor data folders are located.
+* You know where your Fedora, Drupal (Islandora), and Solor data folders are located.

    0. Login to your current Islandora production server.
 If your current production environment is located across multiple servers, you may need to check more than one server to located these data folders.

-   1. Finding your Fedora data folder
+   1. Finding your Fedora data folder (common locations include `/usr/local/fedora/data` or `/usr/local/tomcat/fedora/data`):

-    - Common locations: `/usr/local/fedora/data` or `/usr/local/tomcat/fedora/data`
-    - Use find: `find / -type d -ipath '*fedora/data' -ls  2>/dev/null`
+        Run a find command: `find / -type d -ipath '*fedora/data' -ls  2>/dev/null`

-   2. Finding your Drupal data folder
-    - Common location: `/var/www/` (likely in a sub-folder; e.g., html, islandora, etc.)
+   2. Finding your Drupal data folder (common location is under `/var/www/` likely in a sub-folder; e.g., html, islandora, etc.)

-    - `grep --include=index.php -rl -e 'Drupal' / 2>/dev/null`
+        Run a grep command: `grep --include=index.php -rl -e 'Drupal' / 2>/dev/null`

-   3. Finding your Solr data folder
-    - Common location: `/usr/local/solr`, `/usr/local/tomcat/solr`, or `/usr/local/fedora/solr`
+   3. Finding your Solr data folder (common location: `/usr/local/solr`, `/usr/local/tomcat/solr`, or `/usr/local/fedora/solr`)

-    - `find / -type d -ipath '*solr/*/data' -ls  2>/dev/null`
+        Run a find command: `find / -type d -ipath '*solr/*/data' -ls  2>/dev/null`

    4. Finding your FedoraGSearch data (i.e. transforms) folder

-    - `find / -type d -ipath '*web-inf/classes/fgsconfigfinal' -ls 2>/dev/null`
+        Run a find command: `find / -type d -ipath '*web-inf/classes/fgsconfigfinal' -ls 2>/dev/null`

-* SQL dump (export) of the current production site's Drupal database.
+* You have a SQL dump (export) of the current production site's Drupal database.
 Ensure that the contents of any `cache` table are not exported.
-   *  > **Note**  you may add your password directly to the commands below as: `-p{PASSWORD}` (no additional space).
-    This is **not** recommended as your shell history (e.g., `bash_history`) will have those passwords stored.
-You may delete your shell history when you are complete (`rm ~\.bash_history`)
+    1. Login to your current Islandora production server and navigate to your Drupal data folder.

-    * SQL dump of your Drupal database
-        * `mysqldump -u {DRUPAL_USERNAME} -p {DRUPAL_DATABASE_NAME} | gzip > drupal.sql.gz`
+        Run the following command to generate a SQL dump of your Drupal database: `mysqldump -u {DRUPAL_USERNAME} -p {DRUPAL_DATABASE_NAME} | gzip > drupal.sql.gz`

-    * Drupal (Islandora) webroot
-        *  In our backup location `cd ~/isledata`
-        *  `tar -zcf drupal-web.tar.gz -C {DRUPAL_DATA_LOCATION} .` (don't forget the final `.`)
-        *  for example: `tar -zcf drupal-web.tar.gz -C /var/www/html .`
-        *  Permission error?
-Prepend the command with `sudo` (e.g., `sudo tar -zcf drupal-web.tar.gz -C /var/www/html .`)

-**Finally also please note:** Instructions from this guide  and it's associated checklists may call for you to **COPY** data from your current production Islandora environment to your ISLE Host Server or local computer.
-You will then work from these copies to build your ISLE environment.
-In some cases, you'll need to copy configurations down to your local computer (`Local ISLE config laptop`) and merge contents as directed. (_if necessary_) In other cases, due to the size of the data e.g. Fedora data you will copy directly to the ISLE Host server (`Remote ISLE Host server`).
+**Finally also please note:** Instructions from this guide  and it's associated checklists call for you to **COPY** data from your current production Islandora environment to your ISLE Host Server or local computer.
+You work from these copies to build your ISLE environment.
+In some cases, you'll need to copy configurations down to your local computer (`Local ISLE config laptop`) and merge contents as directed.
+In other cases, due to the size of the data e.g. Fedora data you will copy directly to the ISLE Host server (`Remote ISLE Host server`).
 You will note where you have stored copies of files/data in a docker-compose.yml file.
 You will store your configured files in a git repository and use that to deploy to the ISLE host server.

-**Recommend:** Having adequate storage space available for the ISLE host server to accommodate a working copy of a production Islandora's associated configurations and data.

 ## Detailed Steps